GGyul-E/qilingframework.github.io/index.md

   - Code injection during execution
   - Partial binary execution, without running the entire file
   - Patch a "unpacked" content of a packed binary file
+  - Save and restore current execution state
+  - Build in debugger with reverse debugging support
+  - IDA plugin with scriptable feature

 Qiling Framework is able to emulate:
   - Windows X86 32/64bit